 - Top each sandwich with 2 tablespoons of béchamel and 1 tablespoon of parmesan cheese.

-- Top each sandwich with a fried egg and serve immediately!
+- Remove from the oven, top each sandwich with a fried egg and serve immediately!

 *Note: Nutrition information is estimated and varies based on products used.

 This post was originally published March 11, 2015 and has been updated to provide more detailed content.